DavisVaughan/almanac-old/README.md

-Running the same code as before with the updated calendar has different results. `"2019-02-15"` now shifts forward over the weekend but lands on `"2019-02-18"`, since we removed Valentine’s Day as a holiday.
+Running the same code as before with the updated calendar has different results. `"2019-02-15"` now shifts forward over the weekend but lands on `"2019-02-18"`, since we removed President’s Day as a holiday.
 Shifting `"2019-02-19"` 5 business days forwards now no longer lands on another Tuesday since `"2019-02-21"` is now an additional holiday.
 Instead, it lands one day further on a Wednesday.